-Since its identification in December of 2019, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2 has continued to spread rampantly around the world and remains a major threat to worldwide public health.
+Since its identification in December of 2019, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has continued to spread rampantly around the world and remains a major threat to worldwide public health.
 The novelty of SARS-CoV-2 raises serious concerns regarding the vulnerability of nursing mothers and whether they can transmit the infection to their babies during breastfeeding.

 Image Credit: Pixel-Shot/Shutterstock.com

 Maternal health and COVID-19

-Previous outbreaks that have occurred through history suggest that maternal and neonatal outcomes may be at a higher risk of unfavorable outcomes following exposure to SARS-CoV-2.
+Previous outbreaks that have occurred throughout history suggest that maternal and neonatal outcomes may be at a higher risk of unfavorable outcomes following exposure to SARS-CoV-2.
 Although pregnant women have not been identified as a population at risk during the current pandemic, these individuals may still be vulnerable to more severe effects if infected with SARS-CoV-2.

 SARS-CoV-2 has been found to directly infect cells through its interaction with the angiotensin-converting enzyme 2 (ACE2) receptor.
 During pregnancy, ACE2 receptor levels are upregulated, which accounts for the relatively low blood pressure levels that pregnant women will experience.

 As a result of this increased expression of ACE2, pregnant women may be at a higher risk of developing serious complications from SARS-CoV-2 expression.
 As the clinical situation continues to develop, both the short- and long-term effects that COVID-19 has on maternal, fetal, and neonatal outcomes have yet to be fully determined.